zzzprojects/docs/entityframework.net/pages/querying-data/joining.md

 In SQL, a `JOIN` clause is used to combine data from two or more tables, based on a related column between them.
 Similarly, in Entity Framework, the LINQ `Join` is used to load data from two or more tables.

- - It is always advisable to use navigational properties instead of LINQ `Join` to query the target data.
+ - It is always advisable to use navigation properties instead of LINQ `Join` to query the target data.
- - But if the entities do not have any navigational properties defined on them, then you will need the `Join` operators
+ - But if the entities do not have any navigation properties defined on them, then you will need the `Join` operators.
  - It can also be used to fine-tune the generated queries for performance benefits.

 The following query combines `Authors` and `Books` tables using the `Join()` method.